-- 4.3 National planning policy is set out in the revised National Planning Policy Framework (NPPF)1 published in February 2019.
-This sets out in paragraphs 7 and 8 that the purpose of the planning system is to contribute to the achievement of sustainable development, and that the planning system performs an economic role, a social role and an environmental role. - 4.4 The NPPF also sets out the scope of non-strategic policies that can be used in neighbourhood plans to set "more detailed policies for specific areas, neighbourhoods or types of development" (paragraph 28).
+- 4.3 National planning policy is set out in the revised National Planning Policy Framework (NPPF)1 published in February 20192.
+This sets out in paragraphs 7 and 8 that the purpose of the planning system is to contribute to the achievement of sustainable development, and that the planning system has three overarching objectives (economic, social and environmental), which are interdependent and need to be pursued in mutually supportive ways. - 4.4 The NPPF also sets out the scope of non-strategic policies that can be used in neighbourhood plans to set "more detailed policies for specific areas, neighbourhoods or types of development" (paragraph 28).
 This can include "allocating sites, the provision of infrastructure and community facilities at a local level, establishing design principles, conserving and enhancing the natural and historic environment and setting out other development management policies."
 More specifically for neighbourhood plans NPPF states: - 29.
 Neighbourhood planning gives communities the power to develop a shared vision for their area.
 Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan.
 Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies. - 30.
 Once a neighbourhood plan has been brought into force, the policies it contains take precedence over existing non-strategic policies in a local plan covering the neighbourhood area, where they are in conflict; unless they are superseded by strategic or non-strategic policies that are adopted subsequently.